 Room Rates: The Canadian segment saw a decrease in its average daily room rates from \$103 in 2Q22 to \$100 in 2Q23. while the Australian segment saw a narrower decline, dropping from \$77 in 2Q22 to \$75 in 2Q23.
 The movements in roommates were affected by the weakening of the Australian and Canadian dollars compared to the U.S. dollar.
-This was buoyed by the Australian segment seeing a 30% Y/Y revenue increase on a constant currency basis.
+This was buoyed by the Australian segment seeing a 30% Y/Y constant currency revenue increase.

 Guidance Update: Current 2023 EBTIDA guidance is in range of \$90M to \$95M, a raise from \$85M to \$95M last quarter.
-Given the relative uncertainty for demand from customers doing turnaround work, we have modeled EBITDA towards the midpoint of guidance.
+Given the relative uncertainty for demand, we have modeled EBITDA towards the midpoint of guidance.